-B/6 in Music GCSE if taken or Grade 5 instrument and C/4 in English Language GCSE.
+6 in Music GCSE if taken or Grade 5 instrument and 4 in English Language GCSE.
 If you believe you are grade 5 or above on your instrument, but have not taken a formal exam, you will need to come to a theoretical and practical assessment with the music teachers at BHASVIC in Feb/March.
 Students who do not have Grade 5 theory upon entry will take this exam during the first year of the course.
-To see overall entry requirements to study at BHASVIC refer to page 136.
+To see overall entry requirements to study at BHASVIC refer to page 146.
 WHAT WILL I STUDY Studying Music A level will develop your skills in solo and ensemble performance, composition and musical analysis; improving your practical and theoretical musical skills.
 You will perform as a soloist and as part of an ensemble every half term, developing your skills and confidence as a performer in preparation for your examined performance during the final Spring term.
 You will learn to compose for different combinations of instruments and voices in a wide variety of styles.
-You will study a wide range of music: looking at the immense musical and social changes during the 18th and 19th century and their impact on the symphony and studying twentieth century music, which so challenged audiences at the time that it sometimes caused riots!
+You will study a wide range of music: looking at the immense musical and social changes during the 18th and 19th century and their impact on the symphony, and studying twentieth century music, which so challenged audiences at the time that it sometimes caused riots!
 You will also look at the many exciting developments in jazz music.
 Studying a diverse range of music in depth will improve your aural and analytical skills and prepare you for the written exam.
 All music students will also benefit from participating in BHASVIC's instrumental and vocal ensembles and concerts and will take part in projects with visiting professional musicians.
 IS THIS COURSE RIGHT FOR ME This exciting and challenging course requires strong performance skills, creativity and academic ability.
 It suits people who are good performers on their instrument or voice, enjoy composing and are open-minded in their approach to listening to and analysing a diverse range of music.
 Studying A level Music gives you the power to engage with and appreciate music more deeply and will greatly develop your skills as a musician.
-WHERE NEXT Music A level involves a lot of practical, creative work but it is sufficiently rigorous to be accepted as a serious academic subject for entry to most University courses.
-The course enables development of a wide range of practical and academic skills which also benefit students going on to careers not directly related to music.
-Possible careers in music include Performing, Composing/Arranging, Education, Music Therapy, Music Administration and Management, Music Production, Music Journalism and the wider creative industries.
+WHERE NEXT Music A level involves practical and creative work but is sufficiently academically rigorous to be accepted as a subject for entry to most University courses, including those unrelated to Music.
+Studying Music A level is also a step towards many different careers including Performance, Composition, Sound Production and Instrumental, Vocal or Class Teaching as well as a wide range of jobs such as event Management, Broadcasting and Journalism.
+Careers where music is directly related to the job include Musician, Composer, Producer, Sound Engineer, Music Teacher and Music Therapist.
+Careers where studying Music could be helpful include arts Administrator, Event Manager, Stage Manager, Sales, Tour Manager, Journalist and Public Relations Officer.
+Students can choose to apply for a performance or composition degree at a conservatoire or a University course which combines the academic study of music with performing and composing.
+Alternatively, students can embark on an apprenticeship or job in the sector.
+Useful websites to research careers and wider progression options include Careers in Music, UK Music, All About Careers and the Apprenticeship Guide.